TGAC/COPO-documentation/user-guide/sample.rst

 Samples
 ===========

-The samples page enables users to describe and manage their biological samples.
+Samples constitute one of the components of a COPO profile.
+The samples page is provided for users to describe and manage their biological samples.

-Samples within a profile can be linked to, or form part of, other components within a profile.
+Samples within a profile can be linked to other components within a profile.
 For instance, a sample may be linked to a datafile as a metadata.
 The screenshot below shows the sample page before any record has been added.

 .. image:: /images/sample1.jpg